ketkiambekar/MySQL-project-public-library/README.md

 8) mylib.py: Python code for front end.

 ## Prerequites
-1) PHPMyAdmin.
+1) PHPMyAdmin for MySQL.
 Get Free access to a PHPMyAdmin on [Pro Free Host](https://profreehost.com/)
 2) Python 3.x

 ## Instructions to run